palkan/action-cable-testing/README.md

     # initialize connection with identifiers
     stub_connection user_id: user.id
   end

-  it "rejects when no room id" do
+  it "subscribes without streams when no room id" do
     subscribe

+    expect(subscription).to be_confirmed
+    expect(subscription).not_to have_streams
+  end

+  it "rejects when room id is invalid" do
+    subscribe(room_id: -1)

     expect(subscription).to be_rejected
-    expect(subscription).not_to have_streams
   end

   it "subscribes to a stream when room id is provided" do